PChief/DoubanSpider/README.md

 **For movies:**

-download the pages, extract data like movie name,photos, description, and most important , reviews, then save them as follows:
+Download the pages, extract data like movie name,photos, description, and most important , reviews, then save them as follows:

     ./No.1--肖申克的救赎 The Shawshank Redemption (1994)